piragenth-ltfb/linuxtutorialforbeginners/_posts/2022-11-10-Customizing-the-linux-zsh-terminal.md

     alias la="colorls -al"
 fi
 ```
-and make sure to uncomment thil line
+and make sure to uncomment This line
 ```bash
 DISABLE_LS_COLORS="true"
 ```

 type source ~/.zshrc to take effect

-# More Tools for your Terminale
+># More Tools for your Terminal

 >## rip